LOOP TROLLEY FREQUENTLY ASKED QUESTIONS

 How much does it cost to ride the Loop Trolley?

-Important maintenance projects, annual inspections and certifications will be performed on the Trolley cars during the winter months.
-Operations will resume in Spring 2023.
+Important maintenance projects, annual inspections and certifications need to be taken care of on the Trolley cars during the winter months.

 How often will the Loop Trolley run?